discord-samba/localization/_guides/writing_localization_files.md

 # Writing Localization Files <!-- omit in toc -->

 ### Foreword <!-- omit in toc -->
-If you've used YAMDBF, the predecessor to Sambo in the past, or more specifically its localization system, this process will be familiar to you.
+If you've used YAMDBF, the predecessor to Samba in the past, or more specifically its localization system, this process will be familiar to you.
 That being said, there are some slight differences, and there's a lot to go over for the sake of being thorough and presenting a well-documented process.